Sdaas/hello-karate/README.md

 ### Karate Starter

-This Getting Started Guide demonstrates how to setup a SpringBoot based service and test it using Karate
+This Getting Started Guide shows how to setup a SpringBoot based REST service and test it using Karate (0.9.6). consists of

-1. A SpringBoot based Rest service that acts as the system under test
+1. A SpringBoot based Rest service which acts as the system under test
 2. Karate DSL scripts to test this

 ### The Rest Service

-This is a standard springboot application that exposes two APIs
+This is a standard Spring  Boot application that exposes two APIs

 #### Hello API
 ```